 Lightweight composite materials provide countless opportunities to improve engineering devices and structures.
 Our researchers in Mechanical and Manufacturing Engineering use highly specialised experimental and simulation techniques to analyses, design and optimise lightweight composite structures.
 We have contributed to novel products and processes across the aerospace, transport and defence sectors.

-Advanced carbon fibre composites for cryogenic hydrogen storage
+Advanced carbon fibre composites for cryogenic hydrogen fuel tanks

 Lightweight fuel storage is a critical technology for low-cost access to space, recognised by the Australian Government as a national priority.
 Although lightweight and strong fibre-reinforced polymer composites have already been deployed in space vehicle and payload components, storage of cryogenic propellants (such as liquid hydrogen and liquid oxygen) still relies on metallic tanks.

-This project aims to create new multiscale, lightweight composite structures with enhanced strength, toughness and less gas leakage at cryogenic temperatures.
-Fibre reinforced polymer matrix composites with nano-reinforcements and/or nanomaterial-based interleaves have been developed to mitigate multiple matrix-cracking modes at super cold, cryogenic temperatures, leading to increased structural safety and the elimination of ignition-and-explosion hazard.
+Our researchers have developed lightweight composite tanks with enhanced strength and toughness at cryogenic temperatures and reduced gas leakage.
+Fibre reinforced polymer matrix composites with nano-reinforcements and/or nanomaterial-based interleaves have been developed to mitigate matrix-cracking modes at temperature as low as -196 °C, leading to increased structural safety and the elimination of ignition-and-explosion hazards.

 Design of lightweight dangerous goods transport (DGT) tankers